Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity: O(1) -Approximate Reductions between (2,q)-FGC and 2-Cover Small Cuts

-{ Suppose we have an LP~relative $\alpha$-approximation algorithm for $\twoASC$. { (In other words, suppose we have access to a polynomial-time algorithm that rounds a given fractional feasible solution of the LP relaxation of $\twoASC$ to a feasible (integral) solution of cost $\leq \alpha\,\lpopt$, where $\lpopt$ denotes the optimal value of the LP~relaxation.) }
+{ Suppose we have an LP~relative $\rho$-approximation algorithm for $\twoASC$; assume $\rho\geq1$. { (In other words, suppose we have access to a polynomial-time algorithm that rounds a given fractional feasible solution of the LP relaxation of $\twoASC$ to a feasible (integral) solution of cost $\leq \rho\,\lpopt$, where $\lpopt$ denotes the optimal value of the LP~relaxation.) }

 Let $G=(V,E = \safe \cup \unsafe)$ be an instance of $\twoqfgc$ with edge costs $c \in \Qp^E$.
-We use the following linear programming relaxation.
-Informally speaking, the first type of constraints (see~(1) below) correspond to a $\oneqplusfgc$ problem, and the second type of constraints (see~(2) below) say that for each safe edge $f$, the edges in $E-f$ should satisfy the requirements of $\oneqfgc$ (i.e., each nontrivial cut has one safe edge or $q+1$ edges).
+We use the following LP~relaxation.
+Informally speaking, the first type of constraints (see~(1) below) correspond to a $\oneqplusfgc$ problem, and the second type of constraints (see~(2) below) state that for each safe edge $f$, the edges in $E-f$ should satisfy the requirements of $\oneqfgc$ (i.e., each non-trivial cut has one safe edge or $q+1$ edges).
+One can verify that the incidence vector of any feasible solution of $\twoqfgc$ satisfies all the constraints of this LP.